boonchu/CI/README.md

 ##### Pull rpm to bundle in Docker image

 ##### Use Chef to push rpm to nodes

+##### Testing Testing Testing
+* create new testing job from jenkins
+* assume rpm is part of full software stack
+* if result looks good, tags software stack due to latest rpm

 # CD
 * [Visualizations of Continuous Delivery](http://continuousdelivery.com/2014/02/visualizations-of-continuous-delivery/)